-E-mail: victor.acosta@ucr.ac.cr, paoac19@hotmail.com, adriana.acostachaves@ucr.ac.cr eotropical forests have been extensively other birds (Stiles and Skutch 1989).
-Though its fragmented by human activities.
-In fact, roads nesting and dietary habits are known in North have been one of the main modifiers of the landscape (Monge-Nájera 1996, Rojas-Chacón 2010) as well as the behavior of wildlife worldwide (Nihei and Higuchi 2001).
+E-mail: victor.acosta@ucr.ac.cr, paoac19@hotmail.com, adriana.acostachaves@ucr.ac.cr eotropical forests have been extensively fragmented by human activities.
+In fact, roads have been one of the main modifiers of the landscape (Monge-Nájera 1996, Rojas-Chacón 2010) as well as the behavior of wildlife worldwide (Nihei and Higuchi 2001).
 While roads and highways near forested areas (even secondary roads) cause a high mortality among organisms (Rojas-Chacón 2010), certain raptors and scavengers have been able to use roads to their favor (Meunier et al., 1999).
 Several species of diurnal raptors have been documented as common on roadsides and roads because they are favorable sites for finding prey or carrion (Meunier et al., 1999).

-The Broad-winged Hawk (Buteo platypterus) is one of the most common migratory raptors in hunt amphibians, reptiles, small mammals and turned along the same road and spotted the hawk
+The Broad-winged Hawk (Buteo platypterus) is ding and exploring the area by car.
+At 14:00h., one of the most common migratory raptors in we spotted a young Broad-winged Hawk on the Costa Rica from September to April, where it bare branch of a low tree.
+The raptor flew to a prefers fragmented landscapes and roadsides to nearby tree as we drove by.
+At 14:45h, we rehunt amphibians, reptiles, small mammals and turned along the same road and spotted the hawk